It's a Very Merry Muppet Christmas Movie

 It's a Very Merry Muppet Christmas Movie is a 2002 American musical fantasy comedy television film directed by Kirk R. Thatcher and written by Tom Martin and Jim Lewis.
 The film premiered November 29, 2002 on NBC and is the first television film featuring the Muppets.
-The film was produced by the Jim Henson Company and NBC Studios.
+The film was produced by The Jim Henson Company and NBC Studios.

 It stars Muppet performers Steve Whitmire, Dave Goelz, Bill Barretta, and Eric Jacobson, as well as David Arquette, Joan Cusack, Matthew Lillard, William H. Macy, and Whoopi Goldberg.
 The plot centers on Kermit the Frog who, after losing all hope for saving the Muppet Theatre, is assisted by an angel who shows him a world in which he was never born.
 The film is a homage to Frank Capra's 1946 film It's a Wonderful Life, which has a similar plot.

 This was the first Muppets production without the involvement of veteran performer Frank Oz.
 Instead, Eric Jacobson performed Oz's characters Fozzie Bear, Miss Piggy, and Animal, marking his feature film debut as those characters.

 It's a Very Merry Muppet Christmas Movie is the final Muppets production before the characters and franchise were acquired in 2004 by the Walt Disney Company from the Jim Henson Company.
 It is one of the few Muppets-related productions that are currently not owned by the Walt Disney Company, and along with Sam and Friends, is currently owned by NBCUniversal.

 Plot

 During the holiday season, the Muppet Theater is going through financial hardship, and the Muppets are seeking Kermit the Frog for guidance.
-Kermit is very upset, lamenting over lost money, fear of losing the theater, and feeling that he is not useful to anyone.
+Kermit is very upset and irritable, lamenting over lost money, fear of losing the theater, and feeling that he is not useful to anyone.
 An angel named Daniel brings this up with his Boss as they review what has gone on with Kermit in the past hours.

 Hours earlier, Kermit prepares a Christmas show with his fellow Muppets with Bobo the Bear playing Santa Claus.
 Kermit is approached by Rachel Bitterman, a banker/real estate agent who says she will foreclose the Muppet Theater if Kermit does not pay her.
 Pepe the King Prawn leaves the Muppets because he has fallen in love with Bitterman.
 Miss Piggy leaves the Muppets to go and work in Hollywood.
 While trying to raise money to pay Bitterman, Kermit attempts to find a celebrity to participate in his Christmas play, to no avail.
 Kermit travels out to California and retrieves Miss Piggy, who gets fired from working as an extra on the TV series Scrubs.